-“And now, it’s time for me to leave and for you to start your jobs.
-Oh, and something else before I go,” she said, standing perfectly upright.
+The woman handed the packs containing the redemptive tickets to Ahma and Jovian, and stood up.
+“Oh, something else before I go,” the woman said, standing perfectly upright.
 “Do not try to make contact with me before the settled time.
 You should never try to find me, for I will always find you.
 And don’t forget to be here on every Hailday, at sundown...
-WE FOLLOW!” the woman ranted and repeatedly made the sign of ‘O’.
+Au revoir, dear citizens!
+WE FOLLOW!” the woman raved and repeatedly made the sign of ‘O’.

 Two years later—the year 159, Nebula Era.

 From the 107th floor apartment in the pyramidal structure, Ahma had a fantastic view over half of Nebula City, overlooking the most grandiose architecture of the new Nebula Era—the Godocortex, with the Corpus Callosum rising 1,700 feet towards the sky, in between the two brain-like hemispheres; the Godocortex still shined, changing its vivid colors according to the weather, on the greyest days resembling quicksilver, which gave it a rather somber, yet very powerful air.